Fiduciary Duty: Employee Responsibilities To A Workplace

-Fiduciary duty is a role of a person who is required to act for the benefit of another person.
-This person is considered a fiduciary.
+Fiduciary duty is a legal and moral responsibility that requires one person to always act in the best interests of another person or group.
 Among other things, fiduciary employees owe their employers a duty of loyalty, good faith and honesty.
 Even after the termination of their employment, they may be required to still follow their fiduciary duties.

 What Are Fiduciary Duties and When Do They Exist?

 Generally, employees in management or executive positions, such as senior managers or directors, are most likely to be found to owe a fiduciary duty to their employer.
 This is partly because these positions hold a high amount of control and decision-making power within the company and over other stakeholders.
 In some scenarios, lower-level managers and non-managerial employees may be found to owe their employer a fiduciary duty, especially if they are found to be “key employees”.

 Fiduciary duties include, but are not limited to, acting in the best interest of their employer, exhibiting good faith and loyalty.
 There is also a duty to not use any of the insider or confidential knowledge obtained during the course of the employment against their employer.
 For example, as a fiduciary employee, you cannot leave and compete with the employer’s business.
 This could include competing for a certain contract within the same industry or implementing business plans similar to your previous employer to who you owed a duty.
 These duties continue even after the employee’s employment ends.

 Not all employees are considered to be fiduciaries or owe fiduciary duties.
 Any general position between employer and employee does not automatically amount to a fiduciary relationship.
 The Courts have held in various cases that fiduciary relationship can be found between the employer and employees in scenarios such as:

 - Whether the fiduciary is able to exercise some discretionary powers